Tusitala - Teller of Tales The Life and Writings of Robert Louis Stevenson A Dramatised reading

 Tusitala -Teller of Tales is devised to be staged as a rehearsed dramatised reading.
 The present script is configured for 8 performers (4 males & 4 females), the numbers available for its first performance at the 2003 Edinburgh festival Fringe.
 However, lines can be re-allocated to create flexible numbers, although I would suggest a minimum of 4 (2m, 2f).

-Dramatised extracts include Treasure Island, A Child's Garden of Verses, An InlandVoyage, Thrawn Janet, The Strange Case of Dr Jekyll and Mr Hyde, Kidnapped, and Weir of Hermiston.
+Dramatised extracts include Treasure Island, An InlandVoyage, Thrawn Janet, The Strange Case of Dr Jekyll and Mr Hyde, Kidnapped, and Weir of Hermiston.